danielcrimp/embeddings-exploration/README.md

 ### Experiment 1: Learning to Explore Semantic Space

-The king and queen example shows we can find facts by exploring semantic space.
-How dependable is this method?
+The king and queen example suggests we can find facts - like querying a database - by exploring semantic space.
+Let's have a go at doing this.

 I'm going to start with the simplest example.
-I elected to choose a pretrained word2vec model, `'word2vec-google-news-300'`.
-As the name suggests, it is trained on a dataset scraped from Google News.
+I went with a pretrained word2vec embedding model, `'word2vec-google-news-300'`.

 In `countries_to_capitals.py`, I've built a script which takes twenty country-to-capital pairs and averages the vectors relating each, attempting to yield a vector which could be used to retrieve the Capital city of a wider sample of countries.